ZakariyahB/ZakariyahB/README.md

 # 💫 Hey, I'm Zakariyah 👋🏿
 ### A bit about Me <br/>

-I'm an ambitious and intellectually curious individual with a solid foundation in problem-solving and analytical thinking.
-My journey so far has been shaped by hands-on leadership and project management experience, which continue to sharpen both my technical and interpersonal skills.<br/><br/>
+Ambitious and intellectually curious, with a strong foundation in problem solving and analytical thinking.
+Experienced in leadership and project management, and eager to apply these skills to real-world challenges.<br/><br/>

-What drives me is the pursuit of innovation — I’m deeply passionate about contributing to impactful projects and uncovering how technology can be harnessed to drive meaningful, lasting change in society.<br/><br/>

 ## 🎯 Interests